 About the Author:

 Lizia has over eight years of deep understanding of marketing in the software and technology space.
 She has professional writing experience – both in the start-up and SMB corporate context.
-Her specialties include content marketing, building, and establishing marketing and business development.
+Her specialities include content marketing, building, and establishing marketing and business development.
 Her work is widely published in industry blogs, as well as on the company publications.